jlumpe/gambit/README.md

 ## Usage

-    gambit [-d DB_DIR] query [-f {csv|json}] [-o OUTFILE] GENOMES*
+    gambit [-d /path/to/database/] query [-o results.csv] genome1.fasta genome2.fasta ...

-* `GENOMES` are one or more files containing query genomes.
-Currently only FASTA format is supported.
-  They must be assembled but may consist of multiple contigs.
-Support for unassembled raw reads in FASTQ format is in development.
-* `DB_DIR` is the directory containing the database files.
-Alternatively you may set the `GAMBIT_DB_PATH` environment variable in order to avoid typing this each time.
-* `OUTFILE` is the file to write results to.
-* `-f` sets the output format (defaults to `csv`).
+Positional arguments are one or more FASTA files containing query genome assemblies.
+You must provide the path to the directory containing the database files using either the `-d` option (*before* the `query` subcommand) or by setting`GAMBIT_DB_PATH` environment variable.

 See the documentation for additional details on the command line interface and description of the output.

 ## Contact

-For questions regarding usage of the software itself, please contact Jared Lumpe at [mjlumpe@gmail.com](mailto:mjlumpe@gmail.com).
+Please contact Jared Lumpe at [mjlumpe@gmail.com](mailto:mjlumpe@gmail.com).
-All other questions should be directed to David Hess at [dchess@scu.edu](mailto:dchess@scu.edu).